 The striking, multi-colored 8cm blooms also bear edible fruit from late summer through the entire fall season.
 Passion fruit has a fresh taste.
 A sweet-but-also-tart flavor, and a fragrant aroma.
 It's hard to compare them to another fruit since they are so unique.
 In the tropics, they are mixed with sweet fruits to give some counterbalance.
 If pressed how they taste: think a little like a kiwi, a little like pineapple.

-Despite having a tropical appearance, passiflora caerulea, or "blue passionflowers" may actually be produced practically anywhere, even in far colder climates.
+Despite having a tropical appearance, Passiflora Caerulea, or "Bluecrown Passionflowers" may actually be produced practically anywhere, even in far colder climates.
 In reality, some kinds of passionflower can spread quickly in warmer climes, so you may even discover these seemingly delicate vines blooming by the side of the road.

-Plant your passiflora caerulea plant in full sun to partial shade to keep them flourishing and healthy.
+Plant your Passiflora Caerulea plant in full sun to partial shade to keep them flourishing and healthy.
 In severely hot areas, plants benefit from some afternoon shade.
-Typically, passiflora requires four to six full hours of sunlight per day (or more in cooler climates).
+Typically, Blue Passionflower requires four to six full hours of sunlight per day (or more in cooler climates).
 Give potted plants bright, indirect light, and keep them away from drafts if you move them indoors for the winter.

 After planting, passiflora needs to be given a thorough watering.
 Beyond that, during their growing season, they normally flourish on one or two weekly waterings.
 A weekly supply of 1 to 1.5 inches of water should be provided.

 Planting and Soil

 Passiflora Caerulea should be planted in fertile, moist soil that drains properly.
 The pH of the soil is unimportant and can range from 6.1 to 7.5, which is in the neutral to acidic range.
 Mulching around the base of the plant will help it retain moisture without becoming waterlogged and adding compost to the planting hole will help supply nutrients.